Jerome Frescobaldi: In Bruges

-Jerome, Jeronimus, or Hieronymus (Italian: Girolamo) Frescobaldi was a member of the internationally successful Florentine Frescobaldi family.
+Jerome, Jeronimus, or Hieronymus (Italian: Girolamo) Frescobaldi was a member of the internationally successful Florentine Frescobaldi family, and married to Dianora Gualterotti.
 He was described as a "Lombard" in Scottish records.
 Frescobaldi and his business partners in Bruges, the Gualterotti family, sponsored the voyage of Giovanni da Empoli from Lisbon to the Malabar Coast of India in 1503 and 1504, intending that he would be their agent in Calicut for the spice trade.
-Jerome seems to have mostly lived in Bruges and established a trading house in Antwerp in 1507 in order to raise credit.